This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 Certificate of Incorporation: company name mismatch

-The name on the certificate does not exactly match the name you registered with.
-Even minor differences like “Ltd” vs “Limited” or a missing comma count as mismatches.Fix: Either update the company name in your profile to exactly match the certificate, or contact baas-support@unionbank.ng to request a manual correction.
+The name on the certificate doesn’t exactly match the name you registered with.
+Even minor differences like “Ltd” vs “Limited” or a missing comma count as mismatches.Fix: either update the company name in your profile to exactly match the certificate, or contact baas-support@unionbank.ng to request a manual correction.

 Director's ID: image quality too low